Tom Coleman in Walla Walla, Wa. Slip, Glaze and Fire September 8-13th, 2019 (50% deposit)

 Tom Coleman and Amy Kline are focused on creating slips and glazes that incorporate good firing science in cone 10 reduction.
 During the year they develop slip tools, slips, and new reduction glazes.
 Their workshops focus on new approaches and concepts to set your work apart from other potters work.
 Tom throws and decorates with new Slip Tools and Magic Slip.
 Tom will also demonstrate techniques for spraying slip and spraying glazes.
 Everyones work will be fired to cone 10 reduction in a Geil Kiln.
 Includes a bisque firing and 2 - cone 10 reduction firings.

 Glazes For 2019: Leopard Spot Shino, Marble Shino, Hammer Tone, Black Ash with Color Washes, Copper Red and Purple.
 Including applying Color Slip and shifting your color palette.
-We'll have a total of 8 glazes with multiple effects for our two cone 10 reduction firings.
+We'll have a total of 6-8 glazes with multiple effects for our two cone 10 reduction firings.
 The slips, glazes and tools in this workshop are available for purchase from Kline Glaze Service.

 Special Note: Bring cups, tea bowls, small bottles, medium sized work, etc. No low-bowls or plates.
 They take up too many shelves in a workshop.

 Important Information about Bisque Firing: For this firing workshop you need to create work in Cone 10 Clay Bodies.
 If you're working in Porcelain: bisque fire to cone 010.
 We DO NOT recommend using B-Mix - it won't produce the same results we are are getting with our new glaze formulations.
 For LB Blend, Red or Black Stoneware (like Black Mountain) we recommend bisque firing to cone 06.
 Some of our glazes work well on Laguna's Soldate 60.
 Important: The bisque-firing temperatures we recommend are extremely important.
 This way we can apply black slip to some of the work you bring with you for added effects with the glazes we'll be featuring in the workshop.